nbird11/DirectoryScannerTS/README.md

 I installed it globally because I don't like using `npx` to run the `tsc` module.

-With TypeScript installed, I can now create the `tsconfig.json` file my TypeScript code into regular JavaScript using
+With TypeScript installed, I can now create the `tsconfig.json` file for my project using

 ```
 tsc init
 ```

-and
+then use

 ```
 tsc